Skip to main content

 • headless-gl The Node.js WebGL 1 integration is no longer supported

-Features requiring WebGL 2 are now always available.
-A range of new WebGL 2 extensions are now also supported, see more below.
+On the upside this means that all features requiring WebGL 2 are now available and luma.gl also brings support for a range of new WebGL 2 extensions, see more below.

 New module structure